|

 3. Passing on the Legacy

-Sometimes I just want to ring their bell on Fu Xing Center Road, and hear Ma barreling down the stairs to practice with a smile on his face, and, good cheer in his heart, raring to go, and occasionally Wu quietly entering the room offering her gentle, yet detailed advice.
+Sometimes I just want to ring their doorbell on Fu Xing Center Road, and hear Ma barreling down the stairs to practice with a smile on his face, and, good cheer in his heart, raring to go, and occasionally Wu quietly entering the room offering her gentle, yet detailed advice.
 Her hazel eyes were encouraging and always smiled at you, while Ma's consistency and specficity as a teacher and his skills as a martial artist were nothing short of amazing and life changing.
 But, those days are no more.
 So, offering their books and videos featuring them are at least some reminder of what we shared, and hopefully those who do use the books and videos will realize that these two fine people are more than just images on a screen or a page, but were decent people who valued education, and were forever explorers of what makes us tick and brilliant, precious teachers of how to apply it.

 4. Two Dreams Live On